 Timeshare Value Myth

 As someone with a strong background in accounting, I always assumed I inherently understood the definition of the word “value.”
 Now, I readily concede that the word “value” can, depending on its usage and context, represent several meanings and variations.
 When used as a verb, one can, for instance “value” something as nebulous as a “moral percept.”
 As a noun, things of “value” can, and often do, reference monetary significance, but can also apply to matters of emotional “value.”
 Therefore, it may be somewhat understandable that when one references the value of a product, like a timeshare interest, that attempts to embrace qualities of real estate and/or lifestyle, such as a multiple-location resort, that value can become a more elusive concept, perhaps a little more difficult to comprehensively nail down.
-Indeed, the “value” of a vacation experience becomes less quantifiable by a fixed number since, arguably, “beauty is in the eyes of the beholder!”
+Indeed, the “Timeshare Value Myth” of a vacation experience becomes less quantifiable by a fixed number since, arguably, “beauty is in the eyes of the beholder!”

 Balderdash!
 Poppycock!
 Hogwash!
 Propaganda propagated by the timeshare industry to diffuse and deflect the common criticism that their products lack actual resale value!